 Either one will work, so use what you can find.
 Dolce will be a bit creamier, resulting in a thicker sauce, piccante is a bit more crumbly.

 If you like white wine, try a Chardonnay to complement the creaminess.
-If you prefer red, try a light-bodied Chianti or Sangiovese to cut through the richness of the sauce.
+If you prefer red, try a light-bodied Chianti or Sangiovese to cut through the richness of the cream sauce.

 What to serve with gorgonzola pasta